-Unlike other most email service provider softwares, Market Hero was created by Alex a true digital entrepreneur who used email marketing to build several multi-million dollar businesses.
+Unlike other most email service provider software, Market Hero was created by Alex, a true digital entrepreneur who used email marketing to build several multi-million dollar businesses.

 As a result, Alex also sweetened the pot by offering his 8x Hero Academy plus Market Hero Package.
 (He actually teaches in the videos).

 The 8x Hero Academy is his email marketing video course that he’s bundled with a free 6 month subscription of Market Hero.
 I personally took this route and learned a lot from him.